-Explanation: The procedures assist analysts in reviewing assets of a health entity that may have limited marketability.
+Review the assets of a health entity that may have limited marketability, such as furniture, equipment, and software.

-Furniture and Equipment:

 Furniture and equipment includes not only administrative furniture and equipment but also health care delivery assets such as furniture, medical equipment and fixtures, pharmaceuticals and surgical supplies, and durable medical equipment.

 Statement of Statutory Accounting Principles (SSAP) No. 73—Health Care Delivery Assets and Leasehold Improvements in Health Care Facilities describes health care delivery assets as those assets that are used in connection with the direct delivery of health care services in facilities owned or operated by the health entity.
 SSAP No. 73 further provides that these types of assets shall be admitted provided they meet the definitions of health care delivery assets as set forth in the SSAP.
 As a result of this accounting guidance, it is possible that a health entity with these types of assets will have a much different mix of assets than other health entities that do not use these types of assets in its operations.
 It should be noted that the depreciation period for health care delivery assets is limited to three years, which varies from the depreciation period for similar assets that are non-admitted.